keithbeith/agentic-ethereum/README.md

 ### Frontend Instructions

-1. You can now run the Next.js local development server:
+1. Enter the frontend directory and install the dependencies needed

     ```bash
-    npm run dev
+    yarn install
     ```

+2. You can now run the Next.js local development server:

+    ```bash
+    yarn dev
+    ```

-    The starter kit should now be running on [localhost:3000](http://localhost:3000/).
+    The frontend should now be running on [localhost:3000](http://localhost:3000/).